G-Research/ranger-go/README.md

 This project provides a Go client for interacting with Apache Ranger's REST API.
 It includes functionality for managing policies, such as creating, updating, deleting, and fetching policies.

+This currently supports the following Ranger services:

+* Kafka
+* Hive

 ## Features

 - Get policies by service name or all policies.